cameraui/docs/cameras/shortcuts.md

 1. On the camera, click the **Shortcuts** button in the toolbar to show your shortcuts, then click the pencil (**Edit Shortcuts**) that appears on the video.
 The toolbar button on its own only shows or hides the shortcuts you already have.
 2. Click anywhere on the video to drop a shortcut, then choose a **Camera** or a **Sensor** as its target.
 3. Drag a shortcut to reposition it.
-Positions are stored relative to the frame, so they stay put when the video resizes.
 4. Long-press a shortcut to remove it.
-5. Select **Finish Editing** when you're done.

 <Shot src="/img/cameras/shortcuts-overlay.png" alt="Shortcuts overlay on a camera" />